bradAGI/web-stable-diffusion/docs/omnimodal.md

   NumPy backend is active.
 GPU-backed tensors continue to use thread pools to avoid cross-process serialisation, so GIL contention can still surface in those scenarios.
-* **No web integration yet** – The React site still renders results from the legacy Stable Diffusion pipeline.
-Hooking the omni-modal outputs into the UI remains future work.
+* **Streaming client depends on API availability** – The React site now binds to the FastAPI JSONL endpoint, defaulting to `http://127.0.0.1:8000` on localhost and gracefully falling back to the legacy in-browser runtime when the stream cannot be established.
+Production deployments should provide an explicit base URL, authentication, and cancellation policies before exposing the UI to end users.
 * **Guardrails still evolving** – Core generation routines now validate prompt and dimension parameters, yet advanced resource controls (memory caps, streaming cancellation) remain future work.